joelparkerhenderson/architecture-decision-record/README.md

 ### What are criteria for lifecycle steps of an ADR?

 Consider areas such as acceptance criteria for an ADR, meaning how do you know it's good enough to progress from one lifecycle step to the next?
 Is the problem clearly articulated?
 Have the alternatives been considered?
 Are trade-offs well-enough understood and documented?
 Is all relevant context in place?
-Are all revelant stakeholders involved?
+Are all relevant stakeholders involved?
 Has all feedback been incorporated?

 Example answer: We want an ADR to be voted on by stakeholders when the active team has 1) completed their research, 2) completed their evaluation, 3) published the ADR proposal to the stakeholders with a request for comments and a timebox of one week, 4) all stakeholder comments have been incorporated and addressed.